fabianjuppe/space-shooter/README.md

 # Notice

+- The unity folder contains the unity project files.
-- The unity folder contains a playable version of the game.<br>
+- The standalone folder contains a playable version of the game.
 - The vektoria folder only includes the code i wrote myself, since the engine is for academic use only.